mihail-gribov/how_to_do_mcp/README.md

 - Downloads the repository from GitHub
 - Installs Python dependencies
 - Configures Cursor IDE
+- **Merges gitignore rules** (preserves your custom rules)
 - Verifies the installation
 - Cleans up temporary files

+**Gitignore Rules Merging:**
+During installation, the script automatically merges the distributor's `how_to_do_gitignore.toml` with your existing user file at `~/.cursor/tools/how_to_do_gitignore.toml`.
+This ensures:
+- Your custom rules are preserved during updates
+- Backup of the original file is created before merging
+- Backup of the original file is created

 #### Manual Installation